 After the ceremony, Yvonne returned to her home studies.
 I really wanted to spoil her and continue her celebration.
 During the day she got two deliveries, her favorite drink- bubble tea, and a beautiful cake stand with cupcakes, cake pops, macaroons and much more.
 Her huge smile and happiness were truly satisfying and joyful.
-Although this experience was new, challenging, and time consuming, it was very well worth it, as every child deserves to celebrate their milestones in a special way.
-We all worked as a team, taking into consideration all the restrictions; social distancing, using masks and making sure everything was as clean as possible.
+Although this experience was new, challenging, and time-consuming, it was very well worth it, as every child deserves to celebrate their milestones in a special way.
+We all worked as a team, taking into consideration all the restrictions, social distancing, using masks, and making sure everything was as clean as possible.

-I am sharing my story to you in order to encourage other families to continue planning their kids’ ceremonies.
-Don’t hesitate, god-willing we can still celebrate our loved ones with a big party in the near future, and we can still be creative and put something fun together that can still be safe.
+I am sharing my story with you in order to encourage other families to continue planning their kids' ceremonies.
+Don't hesitate, god-willing we can still celebrate our loved ones with a big party in the near future, and we can still be creative and put something fun together that can still be safe.
 On a personal level as an event planner, my role is to re-invent the industry and educate clients under these new circumstances.
-Everything is possible but in a different way.
+Everything is possible, but in a different way.
 It is complicated, and the celebrations will be smaller in scale, but they will still be emotional and special.
-We must go above and beyond, every child deserves it.
+We must go above and beyond; every child deserves it.